NSSF Promotes Gun Safety in Texas with $1 Million Grant from Governor's Office

 NSSF's Project ChildSafe program will encourage locked storage of firearms when not in use

-NEWTOWN, Connecticut, Nov.
-6, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The National Shooting Sports Foundation is making available firearms safety education materials to Texas communities after being awarded a $1 million grant earlier this year from the Office of Governor Greg Abbott.
+NEWTOWN, Conn., Nov.
+6, 2019 /PRNewswire/ -- The National Shooting Sports Foundation is making available firearms safety education materials to Texas communities after being awarded a $1 million grant earlier this year from the Office of Governor Greg Abbott.
 The goal of the initiative is to help reduce firearms accidents, theft and misuse, including suicide.

 Texas selected NSSF as the recipient of the grant because of the strong track record of NSSF's Project ChildSafe program, which for two decades has provided genuine firearms safety education to communities in all 50 states and the U.S. territories.
 Project ChildSafe is a firearms safety program created by gun owners for gun owners.
 It has distributed more than 38 million free firearm safety kits that include a gun lock through partnerships with more than 15,000 law enforcement departments.